Line lasing in a two-dimensional lattice of orbital photonic resonators: Introduction

-In this article, we propose and demonstrate an architecture that enables a novel type of lasing emission from a lattice of coupled photonic resonators.
-Specifically, we report lasing from line modes in a two-dimensional orbital Lieb lattice.
+In this article, we propose and demonstrate an architecture that enables a novel type of lasing geometry based on a lattice of coupled AlGaAs micropillars displaying polariton emission.
+Specifically, we report lasing from line modes in a two-dimensional Lieb lattice that combines micropillars with different orbital photonic modes.
 The coupling of orbital modes of individual resonators has been extensively used in photonic~\cite{Jacqmin2014,Cantillano2017, zhang_realization_2023, vicencio_multi-orbital_2025} and atomic systems~\cite{Wirth2011, li_topological_2013, beugeling_topological_2015} to engineer elaborate band structures.
-Our design is based on coupled micropillars that combine different orbital modes to create photonic bands with a flat dispersion along one spatial direction and a dispersive band along the perpendicular direction.
+Our design is based on coupled micropillars that combine \textit{s} and \textit{p} type orbitals to create photonic bands with a flat dispersion along one spatial direction and a dispersive band along the perpendicular direction.
 The eigenmodes of this arrangement are independent line modes that cover the whole lattice.
-We observe band-edge lasing in such line modes with a versatile location in the lattice determined by the gain profile under optical pumping.
+We observe lasing in such line modes with a reconfigurable location in the lattice determined by the gain profile under optical pumping.
 Interestingly, when two line lasers cross, phase locking of the lasers takes place under the proper excitation conditions.
-Simulations based on a model of a pumped reservoir feeding the lattice modes show that coupling between orbital modes induced by an elliptical asymmetry of the micropillars is responsible for the phase locking.
+Simulations based on a model of a pumped reservoir feeding the polariton lattice modes show that coupling between orbital modes induced by an elliptical asymmetry of the micropillars is responsible for the phase locking.
 The architecture demonstrated in this work opens new perspectives on the use of orbital lattices for the implementation of densely packed lasing matrices.